Azure/azure-openapi-validator/docs/rules.md

 Please refer to [path-for-nested-resource.md](./path-for-nested-resource.md) for details.

-### PathForPutOperation

-For a PUT operation, If a uri segment has subscription, it needs to have a resource group segment as well.

-Please refer to [path-for-put-operation.md](./path-for-put-operation.md) for details.

 ### PathForResourceAction

 Path for 'post' method on a resource type MUST follow valid resource naming, like '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.MyNameSpace/MyResourceType/{Name}/Action'.

 Please refer to [path-for-resource-action.md](./path-for-resource-action.md) for details.

+### PathForTrackedResourceTypes

+For a operation, If a uri segment has subscription, it needs to have a resource group segment as well.

+Please refer to [path-for-tracked-resource-types.md](./path-for-tracked-resource-types.md) for details.

 ### PathParameterNames